Nix-Security-WG/nix-security-tracker/README.md

 ### Set up GitHub authentication

 1. Create a new or select an existing GitHub organisation to associate with the application

+   In the organisation settings, under **Personal access tokens** go through the questionnaire to allow personal access tokens.

 2. For your GitHub user, in **Developer Settings**, generate a new [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

    This is not strictly necessary just to run the service, but allows for more API calls and is therefore important for a production deployment.